ManeShrushti/frontend-assignment/Readme.md

 You are required to fetch the details of the highly-rated kickstarter projects by implementing an AJAX call to their APIs.

-Use the web API (link : https://raw.githubusercontent.com/saaslabsco/frontend-assignment/refs/heads/master/frontend-assignment.json) ) to fetch the details of specific projects.
+Use the web API (link : https://raw.githubusercontent.com/saaslabsco/frontend-assignment/refs/heads/master/frontend-assignment.json)to fetch the details of specific projects.

 ## Minimum Requirements